 POLICE OFFICER TRUSTED LAW FIRM

-MEDVIN LAW PLC is one of the very few law firms trusted by Virginia police officers for the defense of serious internal investigations, criminal investigations, and personal matters.
-We have represented police officers, their friends, and their family members from many of the local VA/DC Metro area police departments.
+MEDVIN LAW PLC is one of the very few law firms trusted by Virginia police officers for the defense of serious internal investigations, criminal investigations, and personal traffic and family/domestic accusations.
+Attorney Marina Medvin has represented police officers, their friends, and their family members from many of the local VA/DC Metro area police departments.

 References: City of Alexandria Police Department, Fairfax County Police Department, Arlington County Police Department, Metropolitan Police Department of the District of Columbia, and Federal Law Enforcement Agencies (including Quantico Police and Secret Service).

 Police officers in Virginia cannot use excessive force to apprehend a subject, but they may use reasonable force or effort, as required in a given set of circumstances, to compel compliance by an unwilling subject.

 In reality, this means that as a situation escalates, an officer makes split-second decisions as to how to control the situation, respond to possible threats, and apprehend their subject.
 Reasonableness of force varies incident-by-incident and is judged on a case-by-case basis.

 The reasonableness of the force is evaluated from the objective perspective of a reasonable police officer on the scene, allowing for officers to make “split-second judgments—in circumstances that are tense, uncertain, and rapidly evolving—about the amount of force that is necessary.”
 In addressing the reasonableness of an officer’s actions, Virginia courts must consider the facts at the moment that the challenged force was employed.